-Assessment criteria (A) (B) (C) (D) (E) Outstanding Of Excellent Very Good Good Uncompetitive Chiena the highest quality and at the forefront of research in the field.
-Approximately 10% of Applications should receive scores in this band.
-Of high quality and strongly competitive.
-Approximately 15% of Applications should receive scores in this band Interesting, sound and compelling.
-Approximately 20% of Applications should receive scores in this band Sound, but lacks a compelling element.
-Approximately 35% of Applications are likely to fall into this band.
-Has significant weaknesses.
-Approximately 20% of Applications are likely to fall into this band.
+Assessment (A) (B) (C) (D) (E) criteria Outstanding Of Excellent Very Good Good Uncompetitive the highest Of high quality Interesting, sound Sound, but lacks Has significant quality and at the and strongly and compelling. a compelling weaknesses. forefront of competitive.
+Approximately element.
+Approximately 20% research in the Approximately 20% of Approximately of Applications are field.
+15% of Applications 35% of likely to fall into this Approximately Applications should receive Applications are band.
+10% of should receive scores in this likely to fall into Applications scores in this band this band. should receive band scores in this band.